Official websites use .mil

 The AF Desert Flyer's Boots are a tan version of the recently adopted black Infantry Combat Boot.
 They have a waterproof breathable liner and composite sole construction for impact protection and durability against more rugged terrain.
 The AF DFB is significantly more suitable to high mountainous desert and lower temperatures.

-PM Soldier Weapons is the centralized manager for all activities related to the development, systems integration, test, evaluation, acquisition, production, configuration management, fielding, and all other Life-Cycle management requirements for Small Arms Systems including weapons, fire-control, optics and associated equipment, e.g., mounts, and the development of Small Arms ammunition, for the U.S. Army.
+PM Soldier Lethality is the centralized manager for all activities related to the development, systems integration, test, evaluation, acquisition, production, configuration management, fielding, and all other Life-Cycle management requirements for Small Arms Systems including weapons, fire-control, optics and associated equipment, e.g., mounts, and the development of Small Arms ammunition, for the U.S. Army.

 What is the Definition of Small Arms Systems?